I want to know with whom Jamie Gurellic has pictures of with a goat.

 Leave me alone.

-Now he didn't say it that way, but he did say no.
+Now, he didn't say it that way, but he did say no.

-We'll have time for you.
+I don't have time for you.

 And they underreported it.

-You know, Parade magazine had to hate reporting that.
+You know, Parade Magazine had to hate reporting that.

-They just had that one donation.
+They just have that one donation.

-Now here's Obama, despite making tons more than the average middle class family, both Obama's and Chicago Tribune.
+Now, here's Obama, despite making tons more than the average middle-class family, both Obama's and Chicago Tribune.

 Both Obama and his wife, Michelle, declined to respond to questions about their charitable donations.

-$22,500 went to Reverend Wright's Trinity United Church of Christ.
+When the couple did finally cough up $60,307 to charity in 2006, $22,500 went to Reverend Wright's Trinity United Church of Christ.

-$13,107 went to the Congressional Black Caucus, and $5,000 went to the Moon 2 Dance Theater, a Southside Chicago troupe that performs contemporary and ancient African dances.
+And $5,000 went to the Moon Tu Dance Theater, a Southside Chicago troop that performs contemporary and ancient African dances.

-Now remember, Obama's big claim to fame here as a community agitator and organizer, is that he helped the people who lost their jobs at the steel mill, right?
+Now, remember, Obama's big claim to fame here as a community agitator and organizer is that he helped the people who lost their jobs at the steel mill, right?

 I don't see any donations to any steel workers here.